Finding Your Purpose is an Evolution

 And when you view everything as an experiment, even failure can teach you what not to do next time.

-It was an incredibly stressful time, but I view it as a gift.
-It allowed me to pause, and reflect on who I truly wanted to serve.
+It was an incredibly stressful time, though in hindsight I view it as a gift.
+It allowed me to pause and reflect on the difference I wanted to make and who I truly wanted to serve.

 I refocused Crossbow Studio on film and video production, to play to my strengths.